-Step One - Identify, Assess, Prevent Daily actions and processes aim to promote positive relationships with children and families to prevent National threshold is at risk of being met absence.
-(10 sessions missed/ 5 school days in a 10- Actions include: week period) or attendance less than 96%) Daily monitoring of data/trends to inform week periody of attendance less than 50% conversations Use of praise and incentives Present the first program and a deal with any seriors.
-Present staff on morning gate to deal with any issues Swift follow-up of absence calls/emails House visits to meet safe-guarding duties Letter 1/dojo communication to raise awareness of emerging concerns Offer support, listen and respond to concerns Step Two - Early Absence Support Discussions and meetings will be offered by letter No Improvement following Step 1 or in person to discuss if early support or OR . reasonable adjustments are needed.
+Ston One Identify Assess Browns Daily actions and processes aim to promote positive Step One - Identify, Assess, Prevent Daily actions and processes aim to promote positive relationships with children and families to prevent National threshold is at risk of being met absence.
+(10 sessions missed/ 5 school days in a 10- Actions include: week period) or attendance less than 96%) Week periody or attendance ress than 50%, Daily monitoring of data/trends to inform conversations Use of praise and incentives Present staff on morning gate to deal with any issues Swift follow-up of absence calls/emails House visits to meet safe-guarding duties Letter 1/dojo communication to raise awareness of emerging concerns Offer support, listen and respond to concerns Step Two - Early Absence Support Discussions and meetings will be offered by letter No Improvement following Step 1 or in person to discuss if early support or OR reasonable adjustments are needed.
 National Threshold met (10 missed An Early Help Assessment may be required for sessions/ 5 days over a period of 10 weeks) some support. with authorised and unauthorised absences Letter 2 - request for meeting with Attendance Lead/phone call if more appropriate.
-Step 3 - Formalised Support Initial Warning Letter from LA No Improvement following Step 1 and 2 • (Letter 3) OR 10 day monitoring period Attendance falls below 90% Attendance Contract will be offered to formalise support Plan of improvement to prevent further escalation (3-6 months) Signpost to outside agencies if required Medical evidence may be requested at this stage to authorise future illness Step 4 - Concerns Remain Request for Panel meeting with Attendance Lead No improvement after Step 3 (monitored and Headteacher. for 10 days) Warn parent of impending legalities and offer OR further support from outside agencies Support declined by parent 20 day monitoring period.
-Step 5 - LA involvement/Legal Action Formal PACE interview or LA Panel meeting to No improvement after Step 4 (monitored discuss possible outcomes: for 20 days) Notice to improve OR .
-Education Supervision Order No engagement with support Penalty Notice No further action/review meeting ivo fartifer action/review meeting
+Step 3 - Formalised Support Initial Warning Letter from LA No Improvement following Step 1 and 2 • (Letter 3) OR Attendance falls below 90% 10 day monitoring period Attendance rails below 90% Attendance Contract will be offered to formalise support Plan of improvement to prevent further escalation (3-6 months) Signpost to outside agencies if required Medical evidence may be requested at this stage to authorise future illness Step 4 - Concerns Remain Request for Panel meeting with Attendance Lead No improvement after Step 3 (monitored and Headteacher. for 10 days) Warn parent of impending legalities and offer OR further support from outside agencies Support declined by parent 20 day monitoring period. , Step 5 - LA involvement/Legal Action Formal PACE interview or LA Panel meeting to No improvement after Step 4 (monitored discuss possible outcomes: for 20 days) Notice to improve OR Education Supervision Order No engagement with support Penalty Notice No further action/review meeting